 We know the bathtub mainstay seems to cure all.
 But what does it *actually* do?

 The art of a baller bath is something we like to think we’ve mastered (let’s just say we were happy for the many nights of trial-and-error).
-Here is our magic formula: draw near-scalding water (just hot enough to make you sweat out the bad stuff, but not actually painful), bring along a good book (do yourself a favor and leave the phone in another room), pour out a beverage (wine is always a good idea, but so is water!), and line a border of vetiver and patchouli candles around the tub.
+Here is our magic formula: draw near-scalding water (just hot enough to make you sweat out the bad stuff, but not actually painful), bring along a good book (leave the phone in another room), pour out a beverage (wine is our modus operandi, but so is tea or water), and line a border of vetiver and patchouli candles around the tub.
 But the absolute, unwavering must-have for a successful bath is Epsom salt.

 What we know is that Epsom salt, the informal name of the naturally occurring compound magnesium sulfite, is good for a cache of reasons not limited to relieving PMS symptoms, loosening over-SLT’d muscles, chilling you out for better sleep, producing serotonin (that mood-balancing chemical we all need), and softening skin.
 So what is it about soaking in a tub full of Epsom that does all the aforementioned?